CaliforniaApproves/CaliforniaApproves.github.io/README.md

 Deploy by pushing commits to the appropriate repository branch:

-- staging branch at `github.com:CaliforniaApproves/CaliforniaApproves.github.io`
+- main branch at `github.com:CaliforniaApproves/CaliforniaApproves.github.io`
 - prod branch at `github.com:CaliforniaApproves/californiaapproves.org`

 Configuration is in `.github/workflows`.